West Kent

 • Royal Oak Main Road Crockham Hill TN8 6RD Telephone(01732) 866335

 Close to Chartwell, former home of Winston Churchill, and well supported by villagers, walkers and cyclists.
 The smart modern interior with subdued lighting and open fires comprises one room although one side retains the feel of a traditional bar in which dogs are allowed.
 Excellent food (not Sun evening) including light bites is served by friendly management and staff.
 A secluded wooded garden to the rear is perfect for relaxing after a good walk.
+One real ale which may rotate or be the same.

 • Dunk's Green